 As governments around the world seek to provide a growing population with the required public services and infrastructure, there is an increased interest in using Public-Private Partnerships (PPPs) as a solution.
 In the UAE, the PPP framework that is evident acknowledges and structures the role for government as one that ensures that social obligations are met through successful sector reforms and public investments alongside private sector engagement.
-This participatory model hold vast potential and requires policy adaptation to optimize the mutual benefits to the public and private sector as well as citizens.
+This participatory model holds vast potential and requires policy adaptation to optimize the mutual benefits to the public and private sectors as well as citizens.

 In 2015, the state government of Dubai enacted Law No 22 on Public Private Partnerships to leverage economic development through sustainable development projects.
-In so doing, Dubai modelled international best practices and entered into PPPs which attracted private capital investment, supplemented public resources in a post oil economy, created employment opportunities, increased efficiency and accountability in numerous sectors.
+In so doing, Dubai modelled international best practices and entered into PPPs which attracted private capital investment, supplemented public resources in a post oil economy, created employment opportunities and increased efficiency and accountability in numerous sectors.
 As a result of these PPPs, public provisions have seen remarkable reforms and diversification.
-The Department of Finance (DoF), who overseas PPPs in Dubai, clearly articulated the importance of this model for national and regional development in the 2016 edition of the PPP guidebook, which they developed.
+The Department of Finance (DoF), which overseas PPPs in Dubai, clearly articulated the importance of this model for national and regional development in the 2016 edition of the PPP guidebook, which they developed.
 Successful examples of PPPs have been realized in the following sectors:

 - Technology & Innovation